 Human use of nonhuman primates as servants dates back as far as the Agricultural Age, when baseline pigtailed macaques (Macaca nemestrina) were trained to harvest coconuts and other fruits on behalf of human masters.
 Later, in the Information Age, before the secrets of regeneration were unravelled, brown capuchin monkeys (Cebus apella) were sometimes trained to serve disabled humans, and reportedly they were sometimes employed by human street entertainers in the later stages of the Industrial Age.
 However, unlike dogs or cats, members of these species were merely tamed, not domesticated, and they had only a few specialized uses.
 Among other issues they were, like many baseline near-sophont species, difficult for ordinary sophonts to handle.
 However, once gengineering was sufficiently widespread and effective, efforts were made to harness the potential of the high intelligence and dexterity of these and other nonhuman primates.
 After many failed attempts there were two notable early commercial successes.
 In both cases the breakthroughs took place in the burst of regional economic and scientific work near the touchdown sites of Old Earth's first beanstalks, and used the two species that had historically been employed for more limited work.
 Indonesian gengineers devised the now-classic Beruk line, robust and reliable derivations of the baseline pigtailed macaque stock and some related genome from other members of the genus (especially rhesus monkeys).
 At about the same time some Brazilian companies released the smaller but somewhat more dextrous Ajudantes, derived from various capuchin species.

-In both cases the baseline species had been modified from the original stock in a number of significant ways: the agrimonkeys had greater manual dexterity, a more docile and deferential attitude towards humans, naturally easy toilet training (like cats or other ground-dwelling mammals and completely unlike most arboreal species), greater ability to concentrate on a single task, and greater resistance to cold temperatures and human diseases.
+In the creation of the Beruk and Ajudante breeds the baseline species had been modified from the original stock in a number of significant ways: the agrimonkeys had greater manual dexterity, a more docile and deferential attitude towards humans, naturally easy toilet training (like cats or other ground-dwelling mammals and completely unlike most arboreal species), greater ability to concentrate on a single task, and greater resistance to cold temperatures and human diseases.
 Enhanced linguistic ability, more often in the realm of comprehension than expression (many agrimonkeys did and still do communicate in a simple language of hand signals rather than with human-style speech), was another part of this early development.
 The agrimonkeys also had particular aptitudes or "spikes" in mental abilities related to the tasks for which they were designed, and in some cases were equal or superior to a trained human within that narrow range.
 Early on some gene lines received gene-grafts for microgravity adaptation that had been developed for humans.

 From the beginning there was opposition to the creation and use of agrimonkeys.
 Animal rights and general sentient rights groups objected to their creation, or to the sometimes inhumane treatment of worker monkeys, or to both.
 Some humans were simply uncomfortable around such human-like species no matter how well the agrimonkeys were treated, and preferred bots or ai-driven systems or equivalent non-primate species.
 Animal splices based on procyonids such as kinkajous or raccoons were a common biological alternative.
 Nevertheless, agrimonkeys remained a strong alternative for tasks requiring manual dexterity.
 The gene-grafts for dextrous hands and even opposable thumbs were easier by comparison with procyonid equivalents.
 As for mechanical alternatives, modifying the monkeys' behavioural repertoires to make them suited to various kinds of work was difficult, but then so was creating programming for bots and ais from the "ground up".
 A common intermediate solution between ai and biont workforces was to create agrimonkey cyborgs.
 By one means or another the various "monkeybusinesses", as enterprises that depended on agrimonkeys came to be known, grew and thrived from the second century AT onwards.